Ebbs and Flows of Merger Control Powers in the US and the EU

 As discussed in our earlier report below, "The paradox at the heart of current transatlantic merger control debates", it is no surprise that we are seeing an increased level of uncertainty surrounding deal clearance.
 Policies based on protectionism and nationalism, and, more in general, a XX century idea of government, rather than promoting a more deal-friendly environment, increase discretionary state intervention, which may result in prioritizing interests not explicitly contemplated by the law.

-The practical effect is that companies must now intensify lobbying to navigate merger review, as regulatory decisions increasingly hinge on alignment with political priorities, not just market or consumer outcomes.
+The practical effect is that companies must now intensify lobbying to navigate merger reviews, as regulatory decisions increasingly hinge on alignment with political priorities rather than market or consumer outcomes.

 Pre-Merger Notification: States in the U.S. v.
 EU Member States